 Answer:

-Runtime security is a major component of defense-in-depth for container orchestration environments.
+Runtime security is a major component of defence-in-depth for container orchestration environments.

 Q9: How does AKS integrate with Azure Active Directory (AD)?

-This integration ensures secure access control for teams managing Azure Kubernetes Service clusters.
+This integration ensures secure access control for teams managing this service clusters.

 Q10: What tools can you use to monitor AKS?